Hexaville/HexavilleAuth/README.md

 # HexavilleAuth

-HexavilleAuth is an Authentication(OAuth, simple password based) middleware for [Hexaville](https://github.com/noppoMan/Hexaville).
+HexavilleAuth is an Authentication(OAuth, simple password based) framework for [Hexaville](https://github.com/noppoMan/Hexaville).

 HexavilleAuth recognizes that each application has unique authentication requirements.
 It allows individual authentication mechanisms to be packaged as plugins which it consumes.